Suicide among autistic individuals: Youth suicide associated with bullying and social rejection

 Studies on youth suicide in the Netherlands have identified a recurring profile involving autistic boys who experience persistent social rejection.
 One such case is that of Cameron Warwick, an autistic and openly homosexual teenager in England, who endured prolonged bullying after coming out at the age of 12.
 He died by suicide in 2019 at the age of 16.
 Another case involved a 14-year-old boy named Daan from Waregem, Belgium, who was also autistic and reportedly subjected to bullying at school and sports clubs before taking his own life in 2023.

 Testimonies from autistic women have also described prolonged experiences of school bullying, often leading to suicide attempts.
 These cases reflect a broader pattern in which social isolation, harassment, and lack of support contribute significantly to mental health challenges among autistic individuals.

 Gareth Oates

-Gareth Oates threw himself under a train at Marsden.

 In 2010, Gareth Oates, an 18-year-old from Stowmarket, United Kingdom, died by suicide after stepping in front of a train at Marsden Station.
 His case drew attention to issues surrounding school bullying and inadequate mental health support.
 According to his mother, Oates had experienced bullying from an early age, including being called "suicide boy" by peers, and had expressed suicidal thoughts since the age of 11.
 Despite warnings to Suffolk's mental health services, no effective intervention was provided.
 His death highlighted the lack of a dedicated national mental health support service for individuals aged 16 to 18 in the UK.